vandinelsonrocha/1-JavaScript/README.md

 # JavaScript
- Curso de JavaScript do professor Guanabara.
- Estes são os conteúdos de um curso básico de JavaScript que fiz no Youtube.
- Acesse o canal Curso em Vídeo no Youtube e faça você também.
+ JavaScript course by professor Guanabara.
+These are the contents of a basic JavaScript course I did on Youtube.
+Access the channel 'Curso em Vídeo' on Youtube and do it yourself.